billbuchanan/appliedcrypto/unit02_symmetric/lab/README.md

 4. For ChaCha20, we only generate a key stream.
 How is the ciphertext then created:

-## J	What I should have learnt from this lab?
+# What I should have learnt from this lab?
 The key things learnt:

 *	How to encrypt and decrypt with symmetric key encryption, and where we use a passphrase to generate the encryption key.